jim4067/jimii/content/mint-solana-rust.md

 Solana is a public, permissionless blockchain launched in 2020.
 It leverages computer hardware for its high throughput and performance.
 Solana has been the pioneer in cutting-edge innovation leading in the adoption of tech like [concurrent Merkle trees](https://docs.solana.com/learn/state-compression#what-is-a-concurrent-merkle-tree), [interfaces](https://forum.solana.com/tag/interfaces), [token-2022](https://spl.solana.com/token-2022)...etc

-I briefly talked about some [differences between Solana and EVM chains previously](../eifweekoneandtwo/#solana-comparison) and in this article I will take you through the process of minting an NFT using Rust, Anchor and the MetapleX SDK.
+I briefly talked about some [differences between Solana and EVM chains previously](../eifweekoneandtwo/#solana-comparison) and in this article I will take you through the process of minting an NFT using the Rust Solana SDK and the MetapleX SDK.

 <!-- more -->